tstorch/aiman/_setup/generate_framework_prompt.md

 - Link artifacts via IDs and relative paths (knowledge graph).
 No absolute paths.
 - Copyright: do not copy full external texts; use minimal quotes with precise citations.
 - Progressive disclosure: small, testable steps; avoid long outputs; prefer references and summaries.
+- Shell portability: scripts must be POSIX/BSD-compatible on macOS (zsh/sh).
+Avoid bash-only features (process substitution, arrays) and GNU-only flags; prefer portable awk/sed; use `shasum -a 256` for hashing with `openssl` fallback.

 ## Required components (no fixed names or paths)